 - Clinical Symptoms boxes help you apply content to the real world.

-- Additional Treatment Modalities boxes summarize other modalities and interventions used in conjunction with nursing interventions in the treatment of
+- Additional Treatment Modalities boxes summarize other modalities and interventions used in conjunction with nursing interventions in the treatment of a particular disorder.

 PART I: FOUNDATIONS FOR PSYCHIATRIC MENTAL HEALTH NURSING

 3. The Nursing Process and Standards of Care

 PART II: BIOLOGIC AND PSYCHOSOCIAL PRINCIPLES FOR MENTAL HEALTH NURSING

 5. Adaptation to Stress

 6. Neurobiology in Mental Health and Mental Disorder